 The Licensing Act 2003 provides a system of regulation the sale or supply of alcohol, regulated entertainment and late night refreshment.
-The Home Office has responsibility for this legislation and provides information on its website - Licensing Act 2003 Statutory Guidance.
+The Home Office has responsibility for this legislation.

 Detailed information and copies of forms for applications for premises licences, personal licences and club premises certificates and the city council's guidance notes are available from the individual page links the the left.
 Please note that all forms are prescribed by law, and the city council has no control or discretion over their format.

 Fees for applications for premises licences and club premises certificates are set by Government and are calculated on the Non-Domestic Rateable Value of the premises.
 You can obtain the Non-Domestic Rateable Value for your premises from your business rates bill or from the Valuation Office Agency (VOA) or by telephoning the VOA on 03000 501501.
 Notes of the fees are contained in each set of premises or personal licence guidance notes.